felicehoc-elite/chat-with-gpt/README.md

 ## Running on your own computer

-To run on your own device, you can use Docker:
+To run on your own device, you can use yarn:

 ```
-docker run -v $(pwd)/data:/app/data -p 3000:3000 ghcr.io/cogentapps/chat-with-gpt:release
+cd app
+yarn
+yarn start
 ```

 Then navigate to http://localhost:3000 to view the app.